kai824/tp/docs/UserGuide.md

 Examples:
 * `attribute n/Alex a/Highest Educational Qualification v/Bachelors` adds the "Highest Educational Qualification" attribute to the person "Alex" with a value of "Bachelors".

+### Removing an attribute from an existing entry: `remove-attribute`

+Removes one or more attributes from the specified person in the address book.

+Format: `remove-attribute INDEX [a/ATTRIBUTE_NAME]…​`

+* Removes attributes from the person at the specified `INDEX`.
+The index refers to the index number shown in the displayed person list.
+The index **must be a positive integer** 1, 2, 3, …​
+* Command is only executed are only deleted if the person has all specified attributes.
+* `ATTRIBUTE_NAME` is matched case-insensitively.
+For instance, a command `remove-attribute 2 a/graduation year` can delete an attribute with name `Graduation Year`

+Examples:
+* `remove-attribute 2 a/major` removes the attribute "Major" from the person at index 2, as long as they currently have that attribute specified.
+* `remove-attribute 3 a/major a/graduation year` removes both attributes "Major" and "Graduation Year" from the person at index 3, as long as they currently have both attributes specified.

 ### Exiting the program : `exit`

 Exits the program.